 I also defend clients in a variety of business disputes and litigation, including internal disputes with business partners, breach of contract cases, employment litigation, franchisor/franchisee disputes, intellectual property infringement, and appeals.
 My goal is always to help clients protect their interests, especially in the business they've worked so hard to build.

 In addition to running the firm, I serve as Outside General Counsel for the Juvenile Justice Coalition, Community Shares of Mid-Ohio, and other small to mid-size businesses.

 Freedom from "traditional" corporate America gives you the ability to pursue your passions.

-Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, dentistry, and retailers and wholesalers.
+Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, tech start-ups, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, churches, medical/dental offices, accounting practices, the personal fitness industry, and retailers and wholesalers.

 J.D., The University of Texas, School of Law, 2007

 - Serve as Outside General Counsel for Juvenile Justice Coalition and Community Shares of Mid-Ohio.

 - Represented an army officer charged with attempted suicide while serving in Iraq.
 Helped client withdraw coerced resignation in lieu of court-martial.
 Maintained contacts with the media, ensuring favorable publicity.
 After the military equivalent of a pre-trial hearing, the case was dismissed.
 The client was honorably discharged and able to keep all benefits.